ernest0507/LAMBA_Team-22/reports/week2/user-stories.md

 **MoSCoW priority:** Could Have

-As a car owner, I want to be able to create families in the applications, so that multiple people can have access to car data
+As a car owner, I want to be able to create families in the application, so that multiple people can have access to car data

 ### Notes and constraints